Wockhardt

-Wockhardt is a global pharmaceutical and biotechnology company headquartered in Mumbai, India.
+Wockhardt is an Indian pharmaceutical and biotechnology company headquartered in Mumbai, India.
 It produces formulations, biopharmaceuticals, nutrition products, vaccines and active pharmaceutical ingredients (APIs).
 The company has manufacturing plants in India, UK, Ireland, France and US, and subsidiaries in US, UK, Ireland and France.

 History

 Wockhardt was founded by Dr. Habil Khorakiwala in the 1960s.
 His father Fakhruddin T. Khorakiwala had acquired Worli Chemical Works in 1959.
 This was incorporated as Wockhardt Pvt.
 Ltd., in 1973.
 Wockhardt Ltd. was incorporated on 8 July 1999.
 In the 1990s, Wockhardt gained market share with its painkiller Proxyvon (opioid tramadol + paracetamol) and blood pressure drugs (lisinopril, etc.).
 In 1995, it expanded into biotechnology, and subsequently started producing intravenous fluids.
+In 1999, Wockhardt joined the Indian Pharmaceutical Alliance as a founding member in an effort to promote the development of generic drugs in India.

 Wockhardt is the first company outside the US and Europe to manufacture recombinant human insulin.

 In 2011, Wockhardt sold its nutrition business to Danone for $356 million.

 During the COVID-19 pandemic, Wockhardt signed a contract with the Government of the United Kingdom to fill-finish the Oxford–AstraZeneca COVID-19 vaccine at the company's facility in Wrexham, Wales.
 The contract was extended until August 2022.

 In August 2021, Wockhardt announced that it signed an agreement with Dubai-based Enso Healthcare and Russian firm Human Vaccine LLC to contract manufacture the Sputnik V and Sputnik Light vaccines in India.